-7-Zip can be used in two ways.
-The first option is to fire up the main program window and work with compressed files through the file manager.
-The second is to use the context menu, which gives you access to a key set of options by simply right-clicking on files.
+One can use the 7-Zip tool in two ways.
+The first method is to open the main program window and use the file manager to work with compressed files.
+The second method is to use the context menu that lets users access a key set of options by right-clicking on files.

-A friendlier way to work with 7-Zip is to use the context menu.
-After you've selected one or more files in Windows, the right-click menu enables you to add them to a compressed archive in a few clicks.
-There are other options such as zipping files and adding them to an email which is a nice time-saver.
+7-Zip’s context menu certainly represents a more user-friendly and streamlined way to work with the software.
+After selecting single or multiple files in Windows, the right-click menu enables users to easily add them to a compressed archive in a few clicks.
+Opting to compress files and then add them directly to an email can be a timesaver for users, as well.

 The 7-Zip software has its own proprietary 7Z format, but it’s fully equipped to compress files in other common formats (including TAR and ZIP), and unpack them in many more (like CPIO, DEB, DMG, ARJ, CAB, CHM).
 It’s also possible to make self-extracting archives with the 7Z format.

 7-Zip is integrated with Windows, and it’s a stronger option than the built-in compression tool that comes with Microsoft’s desktop OS – you get a lot more features with the former, that’s for sure, including the ability to repair archives.

 7-Zip also offers an impressive compression ratio with its 7Z format, as well as with ZIP files.
 However, compression speeds aren’t as quick as some rival software.

 You get strong AES-256 encryption, and the ability to encrypt file names and password protect files.
 7-Zip is available globally and offers no less than 79 languages for would-be users.

 Before reporting any problem, the company recommends checking the latest development version of 7-Zip, either the beta or alpha version.
 This is because some issues tend to be fixed in each updated version of 7-Zip.